The Shyness Home Page

 Shyness and social phobia do not have to interfere with achieving professional and interpersonal goals.
 The pain of shyness can be relieved by challenging automatic thoughts and beliefs, and learning new behaviors.

-This is The Shyness Home Page, a gathering of network resources for people seeking information and services for shyness.
-It is sponsored by The Shyness Institute, Palo Alto, California (an institute for research in shyness and social fitness).
-The Institute is also closely associated with The Shyness Clinic (for therapy).
+This page is a gathering of network resources for people seeking information and services for shyness.
+It is sponsored by The Shyness Institute, Berkeley, California (an institute for research and public education in shyness and social fitness, developing Social Fitness Training, including mindfulness exercises.).

 (Note: This page is to encourage networking.
 The Shyness Institute cannot, and does not, necessarily evaluate or certify the quality of the services mentioned here.)